tri-cods/html-css/sections/links.md

 ## Option Two: Absolute Links

-An absolute link includes information that allows the browser to file resources on other websites.
+An absolute link includes information that allows the browser to find resources on other websites.
 This information includes the site domain—such as `google.com`—and often the protocol—such as `http` or `https`.

 ```html
 <a href="http://www.google.com">Google</a>